SEXYREXY-DEV/PokeRover/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please feel free to message me on Discord, do your own pull requests, or raise an issue!

 ## For devs
-- The only thing that needs to be changed is possibly the format of PBS files
+- The only thing that should need to be changed is the format of PBS files unless it's a real old version I don't know anyting about